MartinaPlumari/CI2024_project-work/README.md

 The model is fully customizable and allows changing multiple settings **directly from the command line** (es. dataset path, population size, etc...).

-For more informations use:
+For more information use:

 ```
 python.exe .\main.py --help
 ```

-To start a trainig session with the **pre-configured settings** use:
+To start a training session with the **pre-configured settings** use:

 ```
 python.exe .\main.py --dset "<path-to-dataset>" --name "<name-surname>" --id "<student-id>"